Blood pressure and epilepsy – an overview

 In this article

-‘Blood pressure’ is a measure of the force which your heart uses to pump blood around your body.
+‘Blood pressure’ is a measure of the pressure of blood pushing against the walls of your arteries, according to the CDC.
 It's important to try and maintain a healthy blood pressure, because high blood pressure (hypertension) and low blood pressure (hypotension) can lead to a range of medical problems.

-If you have seizures, it is helpful to know about the link between epilepsy and high blood pressure (as well as low blood pressure).
-Here’s what you need to know.
+If you have seizures, it can be helpful to know about the relationship between epilepsy and high blood pressure (as well as low blood pressure).

 The connection between epilepsy and high blood pressure/low blood pressure

-We are still learning about the link between blood pressure and epilepsy.
-So far, most of the research has looked at how blood pressure changes when people have seizures.
+Scientists are still learning about the relationship between blood pressure and epilepsy, and the relationship between the two is not fully understood.
+Most research has looked at how blood pressure changes when people have seizures.

 • High blood pressure and seizures

-Scientific studies have found that when people with epilepsy have seizures, their blood pressure usually leaps significantly above their normal levels - often by about 50%.
-For most people it will come back down to their normal level within a few minutes of the seizure ending.
+Some scientific research has found that when people with epilepsy have seizures, their blood pressure usually increases significantly above their normal levels.
+For example, in a study of people with focal epilepsy, their blood pressure increased by a mean of 33% during their seizures (although for some people it was much higher or lower).
+People’s blood pressure then came back down to their normal level within a few minutes of the seizure ending.

 • Low blood pressure and seizures